-Revealed in June 2018, and now available to buy after years of development, the new Mac Pro is a return to form for the workstation in terms of upgradability, while also cementing its status as the most powerful desktop Mac Apple sells.
+Revealed in June 2018 and now available to buy after years of development, the Mac Pro is a return to form for the workstation in terms of upgradeability while cementing its status as the most powerful desktop Mac Apple sells.
+However, it faces fierce competition from Macs using the M1 Ultra.

 ● Up to a 28-core processor